 - 1 teaspoon pitaya powder aka dragon fruit powder

 - 1 teaspoon pomegranate powder

-- Place the toasted nuts into a food processor and process until smooth, stopping to scrape the sides down as needed.
+- Process: Place the toasted nuts into a food processor and process until smooth, stopping to scrape the sides down as needed.

-- Using a spatula or serving spoon, carefully transfer a scoop of the nut butter to a jar.
-Then, sprinkle an ⅛ teaspoon of one of the fruit powders into three separate spots on top of the nut butter, making sure it’s sprinkled along the outer edge so the color will show through the glass jar, as pictured (if desired).Add another scoop of nut butter, then sprinkle the other fruit powder in the same way the previous fruit powder was sprinkled, aiming for different spots around the outer edge.
+- Layer with pink powders: Using a spatula or serving spoon, carefully transfer a scoop of the nut butter to a jar.
+Then, sprinkle a ¼ teaspoon of one of the fruit powders into three separate spots on top of the nut butter, making sure it’s sprinkled along the outer edge so the color will show through the glass jar, as pictured (if desired).
+Do the same with the other fruit powder, in different spots along the outer edge.Add another scoop of nut butter, then sprinkle the other fruit powder in the same way the previous fruit powder was sprinkled, aiming for different spots around the outer edge.
 Continue to alternate nut butter and fruit powder until all of the nut butter is in the jar.

 - Serve in any manner you enjoy nut butter.
 Keep sealed in the fridge for up to a month or so.